s7manth/tp/docs/UserGuide.md

 * This can be used to specify multiple prefix based arguments to send the same mail in a single go.

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
 mail-x must have at least one prefix based argument passed.
+Also, `mail-x` supports only email, group, mod and name based prefix arguments to collate email addresses.
+All other categorization types are not supported.
 </div>

 Example: